Who's That Girl (Madonna song): Background and synopsis

-Peter Rosenthal directed the music video for "Who's That Girl", which was shot over two days at A&M Soundstages in Hollywood, California.
-Production was in charge of James Foley and Joel Stillman for Broadcast Arts Inc. It alternates footage from Who's That Girl, with scenes of Madonna decked out as a "hip Latina", with an oversized grey jacket over a black bustier, short pants, fedora hat, and spiky brown hair.
+The music video for "Who's That Girl" was filmed over two days at the A&M Soundstage in Hollywood, California, directed by Peter Rosenthal and produced by James Foley and Joel Stillman for Broadcast Arts Inc. It intercuts footage from Who's That Girl with newly shot live-action scenes of Madonna in an androgynous, "hip Latina" persona—wearing an oversized jacket, black bustier, short pants and a pork pie hat, with spiky brown hair.
+In contrast to her platinum blonde, screwball-inspired look in the film, her appearance in the video was described as a blend of Michael Jackson and the Pied Piper.

-It begins with Madonna entering a park, catching the attention of a man and a group of children.
-Interspersed footage of her singing the track, wandering around the park, and scenes of the movie, play next.
-The kids and the man then take her to a darkened room, where she meets a fortune teller; the woman shows Madonna the High Priestess tarot card, which displays a caricature of her character Nikki Finn.
-The singer looks up and discovers the woman's disappeared; she then finds a key to a chest containing a shiny white crystal, which reflects an animated sequence of the Nikki Finn caricature.
-The man and the children show up again, and the video ends with them dancing "adoringly" with Madonna.
+The video begins with Madonna entering a park, where she attracts the attention of a man and a group of children.
+It then alternates between scenes of Madonna singing and wandering through the park and excerpts from the film.
+The children and the man later lead her to a darkened room, where she encounters a fortune teller, who shows her the High Priestess tarot card featuring a caricature of her character Nikki Finn.
+When Madonna looks up, the woman has disappeared; she then discovers a key that opens a chest containing a glowing white crystal, which projects scenes from the film, including its animated opening credits.
+The man and the children reappear near the end, dancing with Madonna "adoringly".